Olugbenga-GT/tic-tac-toe-kata/tic-tac-toe-kata.md

 * [OK] when a player has taken a field, it's the other player's turn

+* a game is over when all fields in a column are taken by a player

+* [OK] a game is over when all fields in a row are taken by a player

+* a game is over when all fields in a diagonal are taken by a player

 * on a 3x3 grid a game is over if all the fields are taken

 * prompt status: when the game begins, when the game is over...